cdiggins/ptarmigan/README.md

 We provide very affordable packages for users who want commercial grade support.
 Reach out to me at cdiggins@gmail.com to discuss the details.

-# Why open-source

-This will be a better product because everyone can validate the source code and suggest improvements.
-It is released under a commercially friendly (MIT License) so you can use this code and libraries in your application with no requirement of attribution.

 # Features under Development

 UI